Oregon State University: Funding

-Together with university leaders, the OSU Foundation publicly launched Oregon State's first comprehensive fundraising campaign, The Campaign for OSU, on October 26, 2007, with a goal of $625 million.
+Together with university leaders, the Oregon State University Foundation publicly launched Oregon State's first comprehensive fundraising campaign, The Campaign for OSU, on October 26, 2007, with a goal of $625 million.
 Donors exceeded the goal in October 2010 nearly a year ahead of schedule, resulting in a goal increase to $850 million.
 In March 2012, the goal was raised to $1 billion.
 At OSU's annual State of the University address in Portland on January 31, 2014, President Edward J. Ray announced that campaign contributions had passed $1 billion, making OSU one of 35 public universities to cross the billion-dollar fundraising mark and one of only two organizations in the Pacific Northwest to reach that milestone.
 The Campaign for OSU concluded on December 31, 2014, with more than $1.1 billion from 106,000 donors.

 The Oregon State University Foundation is a nonprofit organization chartered to raise and administer private funds in support of the university's education, research and outreach, governed by a volunteer board of trustees.
-It holds net assets exceeding $744 million and manages most of the university's composite endowment, valued at more than $596 million as of 2018.
+It holds net assets exceeding $1 billion and manages most of the university's composite endowment, valued at more than $827 million.

+In October 2022, the Foundation publicly launched Believe It: The Campaign for OSU, the university's second comprehensive fundraising and engagement campaign, with a $1.75 billion goal for student and faculty support, facilities and equipment and strategic initiatives.
+Donors have stepped forward with over $1 billion in gifts since the campaign began in 2017.